ihfc-iugg/hfqa_tool/README.md

 - Get results in the same folder :)

 # Caution
-- The worksheet name of Heat flow data must be named "data list", to execute conversion of the data set in machine readable format (here, *.csv*).
+- The worksheet of Heat flow data must be named "data list", to execute conversion of the data set in machine readable format (here, *.csv*).
 Else the function `convert2UTF8csv(folder_path)` will not work.
 ![data_list Image](Graphics/data_list.png)
 - When a new data release occurs and the relevancy (indicated by *'Obligation'*) of a column in the HF data structure is updated, make sure to place the data structure files with the updated column relevancy into separate folders before running the code.